rrra/www/content/post/2021/be-a-part-of-the-2021-ndxpedition.md

 ### Equipment

-The planned equipment list for the ND DXpedition will include at least:
+The planned equipment list for the ND Expedition will include at least:

 * 3 Transceivers
     * K2